Keep branches up to date with branch merging

-Learn how to resolve merge conflicts when using Source Control.
+Learn how to use branch merging and resolve merge conflicts when using Source Control.

 Toolscript-specific resolution strategies